Undergraduate Course: Hydrocarbon Reservoir Quality (EASC10015)

 ||Written Exam: 0%, Course Work: 100 %, Practical Exam: 0%.

-Assessment is 4 sides (2 pages of paper), of A4 assessed essay.
-This includes text as 11pt Arial, and also diagrams and references as chosen by individual student.
-The aim is to interpret, critically summarise, and link together the main topics of the lecture courses.
-Criteria are: first class: innovation; upper second: accurate critique; lower second: sporadically flawed; third: serially flawed.
+Assessment is an essay of maximum length of 3 sides of A4 including diagrams and references as chosen by individual student.
+Text as 11pt Arial.
+The aim is to interpret, critically summarise, and link together a selected topic from the lecture courses.

-These follow the CMS1 Common Marking Scheme. http://www.ed.ac.uk/student-administration/exams/regulations/common-marking-scheme
+These follow the University of Edinburgh Common Marking Scheme.

 |No Exam Information